warning Coming soon – PHH Mortgage is changing its name! right arrow

 Fraud is the intentional misrepresentation of facts that are material to the underwriting decision on a loan.
 PHH has a zero tolerance policy on matters relating to fraud or misrepresentation.
 Verification of all information will occur, and if fraudulent activity is suspected, it shall be properly reported to PHH’s Bank Secrecy Act Officer or Compliance Officer.

-PHH requires Sellers to ensure that no Person involved in the origination process, including but not limited to borrowers, loan officers, brokers, underwriters, processors, appraisers, sellers, builders, closing attorneys, escrow/settlement agents and title companies, appears on any of the industry, investor, and/or Agency exclusionary lists.
-Persons that must be screened include each Seller's employees, managers, and owners.
+PHH requires Clients to ensure that no Person involved in the origination process, including but not limited to borrowers, loan officers, brokers, underwriters, processors, appraisers, sellers, builders, closing attorneys, escrow/settlement agents and title companies, appears on any of the industry, investor, and/or Agency exclusionary lists.
+Persons that must be screened include each Client's employees, managers, and owners.
 PHH will not purchase any Loan if a Person involved in the origination process appears on any such exclusionary list.

-Each Seller must review all industry, investor, and/or Agency exclusionary lists including, but not limited to, Federal General Services Administration Excluded Party List, Office of Foreign Assets Control (OFAC) Specially Designated Nationals and Blocked Persons List, Freddie Mac Exclusionary List, HUD's Limited Denial of Participation List (FHA), Fannie Mae Appraiser Watchlist and Federal Housing Finance Agency (FHFA) Suspended Counterparty Program (SCP) for matches to ensure and validate that no Persons listed above appear on any exclusionary list and the Seller does not employ or have a contract with any Person listed on any of the industry, investor, and/or Agency exclusionary lists.
+Each Client must review all industry, investor, and/or Agency exclusionary lists including, but not limited to, Federal General Services Administration Excluded Party List, Office of Foreign Assets Control (OFAC) Specially Designated Nationals and Blocked Persons List, Freddie Mac Exclusionary List, HUD's Limited Denial of Participation List (FHA), Fannie Mae Appraiser Watchlist and Federal Housing Finance Agency (FHFA) Suspended Counterparty Program (SCP) for matches to ensure and validate that no Persons listed above appear on any exclusionary list and the Client does not employ or have a contract with any Person listed on any of the industry, investor, and/or Agency exclusionary lists.
 Proof of this validation must be included in the Loan File at time of delivery.
-Additionally, in the event that a Person listed above ("Subject Person") has a name in common with a matched Person ("Listed Person") on any exclusionary list, the Seller must include in the Loan File any evidence and/or documentation that proves that the Subject Person is not the Listed Person.
+Additionally, in the event that a Person listed above ("Subject Person") has a name in common with a matched Person ("Listed Person") on any exclusionary list, the Client must include in the Loan File any evidence and/or documentation that proves that the Subject Person is not the Listed Person.

 Information used to make the credit decision must be current.
 The maximum age of documents at closing is as follows: